 - Click the Create Form button.
 This will automatically create a definition pointing to the correct URL for posting the form, along with the parameters you defined, and then close the tool.

-Password and form data is stored unencrypted within a WebCopy project file.
+Password and form data is stored in plain text within a WebCopy project file.

 Copying the web site

 When copying a web site, WebCopy will submit any form definitions before copying commences after which the copy will progress as normal.
 If you followed this tutorial using the WebCopy demonstration website, a number of additional pages will be present, such as